Written by Abdun Nur

 In 1974 Sweden, Anna-Britt Elisabet Agnsäter b.1915, invented the diet/food pyramid, as the head of the national cooperative supermarket, Coop Provkök, to promote the high profit grain based products, which were very cheap to manufacture.
 The idea of the food pyramid was soon exported to a number of other countries, it has absolutely no basis in any scientific study, data, or research but simply reflects the emotional or financial prejudice of the creator, who may have believed wrongly that fats were unhealthy and carbohydrates healthy, or simply wanted to increase profits.
 The food pyramid is the wrong way up as a guide to healthy eating, so advises the direct opposite of reality.

 If you reduce healthy fats and increase unhealthy fats while following the food pyramid, you’ve formed a recipe for health disaster.
-The medical mafia and govern mental systems promote the most unhealthy fats, while simultaneously attacking the reputation of healthy fats, some fiefdoms even legislating to prevent or financially penalise healthy fat use, while aggressively promoting the food pyramid.
+The medical Mafia and govern mental Mafia systems promote the most unhealthy fats, while simultaneously attacking the reputation of healthy fats, some fiefdoms even legislating to prevent or financially penalise healthy fat use, while aggressively promoting the food pyramid.
 This can only be, from the evidence of the actions of the agents of these institutions, a callous premeditated plan, to further a disease generation and depopulation agenda.

 Cultural differences in diet, which determine what type of fats are consumed, explains the death rates, which can vary widely by location, for example 23% of Russians and 23% of Norwegians are obese, yet Russia’s death rate is four times higher.